unisse-courses/node-mvc-starter/README.md

-# Starter Code for Refactoring Node.js App to mvc
+# Starter Code for Refactoring Node.js App to MVC

 This is based off on the [`node-mongoose-sample`](https://github.com/unisse-courses/node-mongoose-sample) repository but using [Materialize](https://materializecss.com/) as the CSS design framework.